-Use a Wave Shampoo
+1. Use a Wave Shampoo

-Brush Your Hair
+2. Brush Your Hair

+Brushing is the most critical part of the whole process, as this is what trains your hair to create a wave pattern.
 A lot of wave experts agree that the only time you should brush your hair is when it’s wet.
-Keeping that fact in mind, blot your freshly washed hair dry with a towel, and start brushing.
+Keeping this in mind, blot your freshly washed hair with a towel, and start brushing.

 The technique involves starting from the crown of your head, brushing both down and out.
 For the hair on top of your head, you’re going to want to brush it toward your forehead.
-For hair on the sides of your head, you should brush forward and down, as if going toward your chin.
+For the hair on the sides of your head, you should brush forward and down, as if going toward your chin.

 If you didn’t start with this step, however, you need to put a hot towel over your head.
-Soak a towel in hot water, rinse out any excess liquid, and put the towel on your hair for a few minutes, applying pressure.
+Soak a towel in hot water, rinse out any excess liquid, and put the towel on your head for a few minutes, applying pressure.
 Repeat this process on all areas of your head.

 Even if you have already shampooed and conditioned your hair, you may still want to put the hot towel on your head after brushing.
 Doing this helps your hair absorb the moisture from the rag and become softer.